 I have given allot of thought recently to the subject of electrical safety in social housing in Scotland and what could be done to place an emphasis on electrical compliance.
 To my mind there are a few possibilities, each with their own advantages and disadvantages.

-In this article I would like to focus on the Scottish Housing Regulator and how a small change made to the requirements of the annual returns could have a huge impact on how we view electrical safety in social housing.
-I have tried my best to distill my viewpoint down to a short coherent article so this will be by no means exhaustive.
+In this blog I would like to focus on the Scottish Housing Regulator and how a small change made to the requirements of the annual returns could have a huge impact on how we view electrical safety in social housing.
+I have tried my best to distill my viewpoint down as short as possible so this blog is not set out to be completely exhaustive.

 The document in which those standards and outcomes are set out is to be known as the ‘Scottish Social Housing Charter’.
 The Scottish Housing Regulator monitors and assesses landlords’ performance against the Charter by way of an annual return (ARC Return).
-There are 83 sections where information needs to be submitted.
+There are 83 points within the table of contents on the annual return form.
 Around 21 of these sections are dedicated to housing quality and maintenance.

 Some of the key indicators on the report that relate to housing quality and maintenance include: